aldro61/mmit/tutorials/R/README.md

 This algorithm has previously been implemented in Python and the objective of this Google Summer of Code project was to implement it in R using the *partykit* library.

 Specifically, we implemented the following learning algorithms:
-  * Max margin interval trees
+  * Max margin interval trees (mmit, mmit.predict, mmit.pruning, mmit.cv)
-  * Max margin interval random forests
+  * Max margin interval random forests (mmif, mmif.predict, mmif.cv)
   * Max margin interval Adaboost (in progress)